Per Stirpes: The Estate Planning Decision You Can’t Ignore

 Per capita is typically the default option on most retirement accounts if per stirpes isn’t chosen.

-Back to our example above, let’s say that the grandmother still has a daughter and granddaughter…but she also has a son.
+Returning to our example above, let’s say the grandmother still has a daughter and granddaughter, but she also has a son.

 The daughter and son are listed as 50/50 beneficiaries on the grandmother’s $1 million retirement account.

-However, if the daughter gets run over first – and per capita was chosen by default – the $500,000 earmarked for the daughter will go to…the son!
+However, if the daughter is run over first—and per capita was chosen by default—the $500,000 earmarked for the daughter will go to the son.

-The son would have $1 million dollars in his pocket and the granddaughter would be left with nothing.
+The son would have one million dollars, while the granddaughter would receive nothing.

 Should I Use Per Stirpes for My Beneficiary Designations?